Helping Build Your Family Tree

 In order to foster an interest in genealogy, we support our young people in 4-H genealogy projects, encourage school groups to make use of our facilities, and have an ongoing outreach program with Venture Productions, a place to enrich lives and empowering people with disabilities.

 In the past, we have had displays at the Redbud Festival and at the Adams County Fair.
 We have also, sponsored other displays and workshops, along with in-house genealogical workshops.
-We continue to honor the hard work of our researchers with our “Roster of Pioneers” program.
-Have you honored your Ancestors with this acknowledgement?
-Learn More.
+We continue to honor the hard work of our researchers with our “Honoring Our Adams County Ancestors” program.
+There are now four different ways to honor an ancestor.

 We do accept and quickly reply to emails that have short easy questions, like “Is John Smith buried in this cemetery?”
 Or “Do you have records on X?
 As, I would like to research at your library.”
 Please, feel free to email us, if we think your request will be more than a five minute peruse through some data, we will reply with how much time and money your search will take.